 Her occupational therapy care team’s focus was helping her learn to move with crutches, safely enter and exit the shower and carry things on her own.

-“At the time, I was an active Pilates instructor, so I remember feeling frustrated about having to start from scratch with my training,” Jen said.
+“At the time, I was an active Pilates practitioner, so I remember feeling frustrated about having to start from scratch with my training,” Jen said.
 “I remember my Spaulding team meeting me where I was at the time to help me feel less discouraged.”

 After a week, Jen’s care team confirmed her hope—she could continue her rehabilitation in the comfort of her own home.